pivotal/docs-tas-adapter/certificate-rotation.md

     Where `VERSION-NUMBER` is the version of Application Service Adapter you want to install.
 For example, `1.0.0`.

-3. Update your `tas-adapter-values.yaml` file with the name and namespace of the Secrets with the new API and App Ingress TLS certificates.
+2. Update your `tas-adapter-values.yaml` file with the name and namespace of the secrets with the new API and App Ingress TLS certificates.

     The following values are updated: